andrew/ultimate-awesome/README.md

 - [awesome-mobile-ui](https://github.com/suguru/awesome-mobile-ui) - UI/UX resources.
 - [Awesome-Crowd-Localization](https://github.com/taohan10200/Awesome-Crowd-Localization) - Awesome Crowd Localization.
 - [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
-- [awesome-dynamic-conditional-networks-cv](https://github.com/thomasverelst/awesome-dynamic-conditional-networks-cv) - Overview of conditional computution and dynamic CNNs for computer vision, with a focus on reducing computational complexity.
 - [awesome-gpt](https://github.com/Tungtono/awesome-gpt) - A curated list of awesome ChatGPT-related applications, software, tools, resources.
 - [awesome-software-architecture](https://github.com/yasir2000/awesome-software-architecture) - A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
 - [awesome-celestia](https://github.com/celestiaorg/awesome-celestia) - An Awesome List of Celestia Resources.